Encinitas events this week (Feb. 22)

 The first half of the program highlights German motets by Bach, Mendelssohn, Brahms, Bruckner, and the second half of the program, Frank Martin’s Mass for Double Choir.
 The concert will take place Feb.
 23 at 7:30 p.m. at the Saints Constantine and Helen Greek Orthodox Church, 3459 Manchester Avenue.
 For more information, visit https://bit.ly/2X8zWpn.

+“Become Your Future Self with The Morphic Field, Facilitated by Megan Gunsorek.”
 Uncover hidden dynamics operating beneath the surface causing you to feel stuck, blocked or held back.
-Heal passed-down Ancestral and personal trauma at the source and transform what was once hindering you.
+Heal passed-down ancestral and personal trauma at the source and transform what was once hindering you.
 This class will take place Feb.
 24 from 1 to 5:30 p.m. at The Peace House, 1305 North Vulcan Avenue.
 For more information, visit https://bit.ly/2BIBDAC.

 La Paloma Theatre